Partial Gromov-Wasserstein Metric: Background

-Finally, it is worth noting that instead of considering the same underlying space $\Omega$ for both measures $\mu$ and $\nu$, the OT and POT problems can be formulated in the scenario where $\mu\in\mathcal{P}_p(X)$, and $\nu\in\mathcal{P}_p(Y)$, where $X$ and $Y$ are different metric spaces.
-In this setting, one needs a lower-semi-continuous cost function $c:X\times Y\to\mathbb{R}_+$ to formulate the OT and POT problems.
-However, such \textit{ground cost}, $c$, might not exist or might not be known.
-To address this issue, in the next section, we will review the fundamentals of the \textit{Gromov-Wasserstein} problem \cite{memoli2011gromov}, which relies on intra-domain distances and is invariant under rigid transformations (rotations and translations).
+It is worth noting that instead of considering the same underlying space $\Omega$ for both measures $\mu$ and $\nu$, the OT and POT problems can be formulated in the scenario where $\mu$ and $\nu$ are defined on different metric spaces $X$ and $Y$, respectively.
+In this setting, one needs a cost function $c:X\times Y\to\mathbb{R}_+$ to formulate the OT and POT problems.
+However, in practice, it is usually difficult to define reasonable `distance' or \textit{ground cost} $c(\cdot,\cdot)$ between the two spaces $X$ and $Y$.
+In particular, the $p$-Wasserstein distance cannot be adopted if $\mu,\nu$ are defined on different spaces.
+To relax this requirement, in the next section, we will review the fundamentals of the \textit{Gromov-Wasserstein} problem \cite{memoli2011gromov}.